TheSoftwareHouse/rad-modules/docusaurus/docs/security/security-index.md

 Security service provides authentication, attribute-based access control (ABAC) authorization, and user management for any app: deploy anywhere, integrate with anything, in minutes.

-With the power of service features you can:
+With this service you are able to:

 1. Add users
 2. Remove a user